JensWalter/node-ems/README.md

 This plugin provides basic connectivity between node.js and Tibco EMS.
 So far this plugin is purely experimental and full of bugs.
 So don't use it for anything important.

 ### What does work
-* send a text message to queue
+* send a text message to queue (request/reply and push)
-* send a text message to topic
+* send a text message to topic (request/reply and push)

 ### What does not work
 * using connection pools (currently every call establishes a new connection)